 Eccles declared, “I want you to realize that there exists no color in the natural world, and no sound – nothing of this kind; no textures, no patterns, no beauty, no scent.”
-What Eccles means is that all the qualities of Nature, from the scent of a rose to the sting of a wasp or the taste of honey, are produced by human beings, they are our perceptions and only exist in our Minds.
+Eccles was not the first to note the nature or reality.
+300+ years BC the philosopher Plato first noted it in it in his famous saying “Beauty is in the Eye of the perceiver”.

 Wheeler suggested that reality is created by observers and that: “no phenomenon is a real phenomenon until it is an observed phenomenon.”
 He went further to suggest that “we are participants in bringing into being not only the near and here, but the far away and long ago.”